dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Introduction-to-Convolutional-Neural-Networks.md

 # CNN

 In this notebook, we will go through basics of CNN using MNIST dataset.
-We will implement this using two popular deep learning frameworks `Keras` and `PyTorch`.
+We will implement this using two popular deep learning frameworks <span class='yellow'>Keras</span> and <span class='orange'>PyTorch</span>.

 All the codes implemented in Jupyter notebook in Keras, PyTorch, Tensorflow and fastai.
 Also contains link to run Google Colab in notebook.